 You will live in off-campus apartments arranged by the ACT in downtown Thessaloniki.
 These dormitories and apartments are fully furnished, and there are Greek students living in the buildings as well.
 You will cook your own meals in the apartment kitchens or eat at one of several campus cafeterias.

 Students can choose courses in a variety of disciplines including courses in Anthropology, Business, English, European Studies, History and Politics.
+The offerings in the summer are more limited than in the semester.

 ACT also offers a variety of opportunities for students to get involved in the local community.
 UWEC students are able to have some of these experiences count towards their service learning requirement.